fsadata/FoodFeedDataStandard/Food Standard.md

 ### Text Fields

 The majority of the fields in the standard are text, which needs to be treated carefully when stored in a CSV file.
 All text fields must be enclosed within double quotes `"this is the text"`.
-You should try to avoid using double quotes within a text field as this can cause the field to be misread, but the RFC4180 standard allows it if handled appropriately >If double-quotes are used to enclose fields, then a double-quote
+You should try to avoid using double quotes within a text field as this can cause the field to be misread, but the RFC4180 standard allows it if handled appropriately.

-       appearing inside a field must be escaped by preceding it with another double quote.
+>If double-quotes are used to enclose fields, then a double-quote appearing inside a field must be escaped by preceding it with another double quote.
 For example: `"aaa","b""bb","ccc"`